 What is Sample Rate?

 Sample rate is the frequency used in the recording or playback of digital audio.
-It determines the number of samples (representations of sound) per unit of time, usually per second, and is measured in Hertz (Hz).
+It determines the number of samples (representations of sound) per unit of time (seconds).
+This is measured in Hertz (Hz).
 The denser the sampling of the sound, the better the audio quality.
 In the context of recording, this means that the instrument being recorded is reproduced more faithfully with a higher sample rate.

-According to the Nyquist-Shannon sampling theorem, the sample rate must be at least twice the bandwidth of the signal to be sampled in order to accurately reconstruct the original signal.
-The human ear can hear a bandwidth between 20 Hz and 20 kHz (20,000 Hz), which means that the sampled audio should be at least 40 kHz to be accurately reproduced.
-The sample rate of CD discs (and many other audio systems) is typically 44.1 kHz, which means the audio signal is reproduced 44,100 times per second.
+According to the Nyquist-Shannon sampling theorem, the sample rate must be at least twice the bandwidth of the signal.
+This is required for the audio to be sampled properly, to accurately reconstruct the original signal.
+The human ear can hear a bandwidth between 20 Hz and 20 kHz (20,000 Hz).
+Consequently, the sample rate needs to be at least 40 kHz to be accurately reproduce the highest frequencies a human can perceive.
+The sample rate of CD discs (and many other audio systems) is typically 44.1 kHz.
+This means that the audio signal is reproduced 44,100 times per second.

 Many choose to record at a higher sample rate to achieve cleaner sound without “white noise.”
-There may also be other reasons to do this, such as capturing sounds that the human ear cannot hear and then lowering the pitch to make them audible.
+There may also be other reasons to do this.
+One example is wanting to capture sounds that the human ear cannot hear and then lowering the pitch to make them audible.
 This would not be possible with a lower sample rate.

 If you understand the sample rate, you can create more accurate recordings that you can then edit and mix without losing audio quality.
 However, audio quality is also affected by bit depth and bit rate.